tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

   </tr>
 </table>

-* This relatively high coefficient of variation for the precision suggests that the precision of the model is somewhat inconsistent across different tests.
-THat is, the performance of the model in terms of precision varies considerably.
+* This relatively high CV for the precision suggests that the precision of the model is somewhat inconsistent across different tests.
+That is, the performance of the model in terms of precision varies considerably.
 * The low recall observed indicates that some IRIs are not retrieved by the model, despite having suitable matches within the ontologies used in the RAG process.

-#### Using 10 rows as context
+#### Using 10 rows as context (+ column names)
 <table>
   <tr>
     <td>